drivendataorg/competition-winners/README.md

 `git submodule update --remote —-merge`

+from the `competition-winners` repository root directory.

+Running `git status` should now show which modules have been updated.
+Now, `git add .` and commit with a message like `"Merge submodule updates"`.

 ## Adding a competition repository as a submodule of this repository

 Once a competition repository is ready to be added as a submodule, clone this repository using: